 The great outdoors; beyond the vineyards of Viticulture and the city walls of Carcassonne lies a beautiful world that invites you to throw a blanket on the ground and relax with your companions.
 It’s a breath of fresh air, but it doesn’t need to be an escape from tabletop gaming!
 I’ll be exploring five vibrant, portable and entertaining games that are great for throwing into your picnic basket and enjoying in the sunlight with your friends and family.

-It appears that the tabletop industry has truly embraced using birds as a game theme.
-Stonemaier Games’s heavy hitter Wingspan took everyone by surprise and successfully caught the worm thanks to beautiful artwork and components along with a solid engine building foundation.
-2018 also saw Lookout Games’s Piepmatz take to the skies with an interesting premise of queuing birds at a bird feeder in order to collect sets.
+The tabletop industry truly embraced using birds as a game theme.
+Stonemaier Games’s heavy hitter, Wingspan, took everyone by surprise and successfully caught the worm thanks to beautiful artwork and components along with a solid engine building foundation.

-One game that has perhaps yet to establish a voice for itself is Songbirds.
+One game yet to establish a voice for itself is Songbirds.
 This game was originally designed in Japan by Yuo.
 However, it was published in Europe this year by Daily Magic Games.
-It serves satisfyingly well as a portable, simple, yet thinky abstract strategy game with appealing artwork.
+It serves satisfyingly well as a portable, simple, yet abstract strategy game.

-Players take turns playing bird cards from their hand onto a 5x5 grid on the table.
-Each bird is one of four different colours, and is numbered one to seven.
-Each row and column is worth anywhere from five to 15 points, and is represented on a berry token.
-The colour with the most presence, determined by adding the numbers on each bird card in that row/column, earns the points.
+Players take turns playing bird cards from their hand onto a 5x5 grid.
+Each bird is one of four colours and is numbered one to seven.
+Each row and column are worth anywhere from five to 15 points and is represented on a berry token.
+The colour with the most presence earns the points.

 The trick that defines Songbirds is how the colour of the bird on your last remaining card in-hand is the only colour you score on.
 Therefore, your strategy is constantly changing depending on the board state as you determine which colour has the strongest chances of scoring high.

-There is also an element of counting cards as the grid fills up.
-There are always plenty of surprises as players try to narrow down which cards their opponents are holding onto.
-Two colours with equal presence in a row/column also cancel each other out and can cause a colour with much less presence to claim the prize.
-So, clever manoeuvres can be very much rewarded if you see the opportunity to block an unwanted colour from scoring.
+There’s an element of counting cards as the grid fills up.
+There are plenty of surprises as players narrow down cards their opponents are holding onto.
+Two colours with equal presence in a row/column cancel each other out and cause a colour with less presence to claim the prize.
+Clever manoeuvres can be heavily rewarded if you see an opportunity to block an unwanted colour from scoring.

-The game can be played with one to four players.
-The four-player version of the rules includes multiple variants depending on which of the two double-sided starting cards is used.
+The game can be played by one to four players.
+The four-player version of the rules includes multiple variants depending on which of the two double-sided starting cards are used.
 If ‘easy to learn, hard to master’ games sing to you, then this definitely a game well worth checking out.

 This game is often described as 'Uno meets Fluxx'.
 Red7 is a 2-4 player game from Asmadi Games.
 This game is fundamentally simple, yet fascinating to play.
 The developer, Carl Chudyk, is no stranger to creating games with unique concepts and mechanics.
 His catalogue includes games like Innovation and Glory To Rome.
 Red7, which he co-created with Chris Cieslik, is no exception to the rule.